McTsts/Effect-Stack/README.md

 `scoreboard players set duration effectstack 100`
 3. Set amplifier to the amplifier of the effect (starts at 0)
 `scoreboard players set amplifier effectstack 0`
-4. Set sid to a "source id", effects with matching source id and id as an already applied one are ignored
+4. Set sid to a "source id"
 `scoreboard players set sid effectstack 0`
 5. Run v as the player(s) you want to give the effect to:
 `function effectstack:effect`

 #### Clear Effect:
 Give an effect with duration 0

+#### Source ID:
+If an effect is applied and an effect of the same ID with the same SID already exists, the old effect is overwritten with the new one.
+If you want to use this system but do not want to use SID, simply add `scoreboard players add sid effectstack 1` at the start of the `effectstack:effect` function and SID will effictively be ignored.

 # Notes
 This system will mess up effects if you give them via /effect and then give the same effect via this system